melizalab/django-lab-inventory/README.md

 The admin interface is the primary tool used to create and update item records, but there is a growing collection of views that can be used to browse the database and generate orders in a format that can be sent off to our purchasing department.

-lab-inventory is licensed for you to use under the Gnu Public License, version 3.
+lab-inventory is licensed for you to use under the BSD 3-Clause License.
 See COPYING for details

 ### Quick start

+1. Requires Python 3.8+ and Django 4.0+

-1. Install the package from source: `python setup.py install`.
+1. Install the package from pypi: `pip install django-labl-inventory`.
 Worth putting in a virtualenv.

 1. Add `inventory` to your INSTALLED_APPS setting like this: